 Considered as another Little Italy in Boston, the place was previously occupied by Irish immigrants.
 It was first inhabited by Italians in the 1900s and has since been the center of Italian culture and, quite surprisingly, the American Revolution.

-Across the years, the area is being more and more cultivated to reflect Italian culture through cuisine, art, architecture and language.
+Over the years, the area is being more and more cultivated to reflect Italian culture through cuisine, art, architecture, and language.
 In the North end, you can find over 80 restaurants that will take you on a trip to Italy for a while.

 Federal Hill in Rhode Island